Testimonials

 • It's versioned.
 You're reading the docs corresponding to version 5 (v5).
 You can see which version of the API your installation supports by going to Settings in the top menu and then select API.

-• It's NOT available in the free version or the demo.
+• It's NOT available in the demo.
 If you want to try it you should get a trial license.

 API v5 provides access to the following resources in Team Password Manager: projects, passwords, my passwords, files, favorites, users, groups, passwords generator and version.